 Probiotic supplements that provide mental health benefits are called psychobiotics.

-One way psychobiotics enhance mental well-being is by creating neurotransmitters, including GABA.
-(27)
+One way psychobiotics enhance mental well-being is by producing neurotransmitters, including GABA.

-Research has found over two dozen strains of bacteria, mostly strains of Lactobacillus, that produce GABA.
-(28)
+Researchers have found over two dozen strains of bacteria, mostly strains of Lactobacillus, that produce GABA

 So far, Lactobacillus brevis has been found to be the best GABA synthesizer.

-Lactobacillus rhamnosus increases GABA levels and facilitates direct communication between the gut and the brain via the vagus nerve.
-(30)
+Lactobacillus rhamnosus increases GABA levels and facilitates direct communication between the gut and the brain via the vagus nerve

-These bacteria naturally reside in your intestines, but you can aid their formation, and their production of GABA, by taking a probiotic supplement.
+These bacteria naturally reside in your intestines, but you can promote their formation and their production of GABA by taking a probiotic supplement.

 Note that L. brevis and L. rhamnosus are readily found in many probiotic supplements, while L. paracasei and L. buchneri will be harder to find.

-Virtually all GABA supplements are synthetic, but PharmaGABA, produced by Lactobacillus hilgardii, is a natural form.
+Virtually all GABA supplements are synthetic, but PharmaGABA®, produced by the bacterium Lactobacillus hilgardii, is a natural form.

-This beneficial bacteria naturally occurs in fermented dairy, wine, and kimchi.
-(31)
+This beneficial bacteria naturally occurs in fermented dairy products and wine.

-Once ingested, it supposedly binds to GABA receptors in the peripheral nervous system, where the “relaxation response” is elicited within 5 to 30 minutes after ingestion.
+Once ingested, it purportedly binds to GABA receptors in the peripheral nervous system, where the “relaxation response” is elicited 5-30 minutes after ingestion.

-A few brands of GABA supplements that contain PharmaGABA are Swanson, Natural Factors, Thorne, and Designs for Health.
+Brands of GABA supplements that contain PharmaGABA include Natural Factors and Thorne.

 Traditional Herbal Remedies